 - Students are expected to demonstrate proper etiquette and conduct themselves in a courteous and professional manner following the Exploratory Experience Guidelines.

 - With the aid of their mentors, students will spend time exploring their chosen topic as they narrow down a specific research question.

 - In collaboration with their mentors, students will write a plan of investigation that adheres to AAR proposal guidelines.

 - Each student will develop and document an investigation process for addressing their research question.

 - Using that process, the student will collect and analyze data.

 5. Finalize and Share Research Findings

-- Write, present, and publish to share research findings with relevant organizations and communities
+- Once the data has been collected and analyzed, students will write and share their research findings with relevant organizations and communities.